Following on from the defeat of Napoleon, which brought a French Revolutionary and Napoleonic period of turmoil which

 on the 31st March, of a

-preparatory parliament where invited prominent persons could participate in
+preparatory parliament, later known as the Frankfurt Vorparlament, where invited prominent persons could participate in

 deliberations on matters of immediate concern to all Germans prior to eventual elections to an all-German parliamentary body